Suffolk Roadside Nature Reserves project

 All Roadside Nature Reserves (RNR) are marked with white posts and plates indicating the direction of the protected stretch of roadside verge.
 These ensure cutting takes place at the appropriate times.

-- Green diamonds on the map mean the RNR can be visited, but care should always be taken at these sites.
+- Green icons on the map mean the RNR can be visited, but care should always be taken at these sites.
 If you are visiting by car you will need to find a safe place to park, away from the RNR.

 Become a voluntary warden